lumeland/lume.land/plugins/multilanguage.md

 ```

 The variable `site_name` has a different value for the languages `gl` and `es`.
-Any variable stored inside a variable named like one of the available languages,
+Any variable stored inside a variable named like one of the available languages
 is considered a translation.
 We can use the `site_name` variable in our pages
 and the value will be different depending on the page's language: